Daniel Brendan Lynch

 United States, North American West, California

 Founder, LA Writing Group: Our goal is to provide a positive and constructive environment for scholars to share their work related to Los Angeles and Southern California.
-The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students and postdocs from UCLA and USC as well as UCSB, UCSD, UCR, the University of Minnesota and the University of Washington.
-Scholars in any discipline and at any stage beyond their B.A. are welcome to join.
+The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students from UCLA and USC as well as UCI, UCSB, UCSD, UCR, the University of Minnesota and the University of Paris.
+Scholars in any discipline and at any stage beyond their BA are welcome to join.
 We meet at the Huntington Library in San Marino.
-Contact me to find out about our next meeting.

 Co-authored with William Deverell.
 "Our Own Civil War."
 Zocalo Public Square.
 2011.